erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/dualboot-en.md

 > The first Windows boot can take up to 10 minutes, don't worry and just wait

 > [!Important]
-> On the first Windows boot, it will not see any Wi-Fi networks.
+> On the first Windows boot, it may not see any Wi-Fi networks.
 Restart your tablet by holding down the power button until it restarts.
 After the reboot, it will be fixed.
 If you get a pop-up saying "Could not connect", press retry until it works (usually 5 times)

 ### Setup - Windows
 - Navigate to `C:\StA_Installer_nabu.exe` and run it.
 If it doesn't work, make sure that any antivirus software is off, as it will probably not let the app run